 - Court Clerk – Court clerks work in the administrative field within a court system or in legal buildings.
 If you’re searching for an office-based career within the court system, this may be your ideal option.
 Typical daily duties include processing documents, notifying individuals of upcoming court dates as an examining court documents to ensure no mistakes have been made.
 Before a trial, court clerks review case folders to ensure all essential documents are included.
 They also are responsible for filing legal paperwork, such as marriage licenses, property deeds and mortgage titles.
 Court clerks are required to hold an associate’s degree in criminal justice.

 - Paralegal – Also referred to as legal assistants, paralegals assist attorneys by providing clerical and research assistance.
 Typical job functions of this position include: trial assistant, scheduling meetings, gathering and preparing documents for hearings as well as investigating cases to help gather facts.
 Along with the aforementioned, these professionals assist in the creation of specific legal documents, such as contracts, separation agreements and tax return documents.
-Typically, these professionals require an online associate’s degree in criminal justice with a concentration in paralegal studies.
+Many students opt for a paralegal certificate online, as law firms typically require an online associate’s degree in criminal justice with a concentration in paralegal studies.